morganmcg1/gpu-info/README.md

 - `video_list.txt` contains one YouTube URL per line
 - `--max_workers` controls the number of videos processed in parallel (default: 3)
 - `--model_id` can be used to specify a different Gemini model (default: gemini-2.5-pro-preview-03-25)
+- `--log_level` sets the logging level (DEBUG, INFO, WARNING, ERROR)
+- `--force_reprocess` forces reprocessing of already processed videos
+- `--api_key` can be used to provide a Google API key directly

 ### Specify an output directory